Planetary Climate Dynamics Group

 John Simon Guggenheim Fellow (1996/1997)

-Note: This is a beta version of my web site, which I have recently moved to Oxford and am in the process of editing, updating and debugging.
-Some links may be broken, so if there is information you are having trouble reaching, please try the old version of the site at University of Chicago .
+Note: This is the current version of my web site, which I have moved to Oxford and am perpetually in the process of editing, updating and debugging.
+Some links may be broken, so if there is old information you are having trouble reaching, please try the old version of the site at University of Chicago .

 The same fundamental physics (thermodynamics, radiative transfer and fluid mechanics) can be hooked together in a variety of ways to study a diverse range of planetary climate problems (recalling that Earth, too is a planet, and the Early Earth is practically a different planet than the Earth we now live on).
 Currently my chief interest relates to the climate dynamics of exoplanets, and of the ancient Earth, but there are many general phenomena, such as generalizations of water vapor feedback, that are as important to global change problems on Earth as they are to the climate of exoplanets with permanent magma oceans.
 My general philosophy is that big ideas come from small models, but three dimensional global circulation models are also included in our toolkit.
 Even when we use 3D climate models, the emphasis is on using the tool to illuminate fundamental physical phenomena, rather than to provide the greatest realism (at the cost of being understandable).
 The problems emerging at the leading edge of the subject often blur the boundaries between geology, geochemistry and atmospheric science as atmospheres are dynamic entities which exchange with crustal material, the deep planetary interior and outer space.
 Besides this class of problems, I am leading research in a number of global change problems that are motivated primarily by their significance for policy.
 This includes such things as the effect of beef production on climate, and the proper way to assess the relative importance of mitigation of carbon dioxide vs. short-lived greenhouse gases such as methane.